des256/g/README.md

 # G

-Game engine in Rust, because RPGMaker and Unity don't cut it.
+Game engine in Rust, because RPGMaker doesn't cut it.